nesi/support-docs/README.md

     This is a beta version and should **not** be considered as the official documentation.
     The official documentation is accessible at [https://support.nesi.org.nz](https://support.nesi.org.nz).

-## Writing documentation

-Following pages contain information to help contribution and maintenance of the documentation:

-- See [contributing](https://nesi.github.io/support-docs-concept/CONTRIBUTING) ([local version](docs/CONTRIBUTING.md)), to learn how to you can contribute.
-- See [formatting](https://nesi.github.io/support-docs-concept/FORMAT), for examples of markdown syntax.
-- See [guidelines](https://nesi.github.io/support-docs-concept/GUIDE), for general principles to consider when writing pages.

 ## Contents

 The repository is organised using the following folders: